 Cushions are an affordable way to update your home or introduce pattern, and they work for rooms of all sizes.
-Pattern doesn’t have to be printed – textured fabrics and tactile embellishments can add depth to a small space.
+Pattern doesn’t have to be printed – textured fabric and tactile semi-plain cushion designs can add depth to a small space.

 3 Pick a theme

 Choose a concept – for example, florals – and mix different scales and styles, such as painterly, etched and botanical.
-In a bedroom, you could start with a painterly floral duvet cover and pillow set, add embroidered repeat-bloom cushions, put up a flower-linework lampshade and hang botanical prints on the walls.
+In a bedroom, you could start with a painterly statement floral duvet cover and pillow set, add embroidered repeat-bloom cushions, put up a floral linework lampshade and hang botanical prints on the walls.

 4 Connect the colour palette

-For an easy way to get a more coordinated look in a space, use pattern to tie your colour scheme together, or build the palette around a printed cushion or bedding set.
+For an easy way to get a more coordinated look in a room, use pattern as a way of connecting your colour scheme, or build the palette around a printed cushion or bedding set.

 5 Get arty

 Statement art is a great way to add personality to a room.
-Create your own quirky piece by framing favourite patterned tea towels or cushion covers.
+Create a quirky piece of artwork by framing favourite patterned tea towels or cushion covers.

 6 Know the trends

-From country meadows to vintage botanical drawings that we’ve translated into statement prints of butterflies, birds and insects, the natural world has provided plenty of inspiration this season.
-There is a nod to Art Deco style, too, with shell-like patterns and luxe palm motifs.
+From country meadows to vintage botanical drawings that we’ve translated into statement prints of butterflies, birds and insects, the natural world has provided pattern inspiration this season.
+There is a nod to Art Deco style, too, with geometric and shell-like patterns and luxe palm motifs.
 We’ve also brought mid-century designs up to date, with modern geometrics and retro colour blocking, which look great against neutral schemes.

 Words: Miranda Eason